-It’s quite ironic that we pay money – a lot of money – to wait in long lines with other cranky travelers, get unceremoniously groped by security, and sit in seats designed for people with shorter legs and no claustrophobia, because that’s how close you are to the row in front.
+We pay money, quite a bit of money for that matter, to stand in long lines with other cranky travelers, get unceremoniously groped by security, and sit in seats designed for people with shorter legs and no claustrophobia, because that’s how close you are to the row in front.

-There’s not much we can do about those headaches, however one way to make your air travel more palatable is by not paying for it.
-Because when you get something for free, it’s kind of hard to complain about something when you get it for free.
+There’s not much we can do about those headaches, but one way to make your air travel more palatable is to eliminate the cost — it’s harder to complain about something when you get it for free.

-What follows are 10 strategies you can use to get free plane tickets (or close to free).
-I’m not a fan of every technique that follows, but I’ll tell you about them nonetheless.
+What follows are 10 strategies for acquiring free plane tickets (or very close to free).
+I’m not a fan of every technique that follows, but I’ll share with you nonetheless.

 This is by far the easiest way to get free flights!
 I can’t even count the number of credit cards I’ve signed up for to take advantage of lucrative bonus offers.
 How they typically work is like this…

 Step 1: Choose a card you haven’t had before.
-In order to qualify for a signup bonus, you must be a first-time holder of that particular card (altough there are some exceptions).
-It’s OK if you already have another credit card from that bank, but you can’t already have (or recently have had) that exact same card, you may not be eligible for the bonus.
+In order to qualify for a sign-up bonus, you generakkt must be a first-time holder of that particular card (altough there are some exceptions).
+It’s OK if you already have another credit card from that bank, but if you already have (or recently have had) that exact same card, you may not be eligible for the bonus.

 Step 2: Apply and get approved.
-Most travel and airline credit cards require good credit to qualify.
-If your credit is treacherous than this way might not work for you.
+Most travel and airline credit cards require good to excellent credit to qualify.
+If your credit is less than desirable then this way might not work for you.

 Step 3: Complete the spending requirements.
 Some cards give you the bonus after your very first purchase.
-Others may require you to spend a certain amount, like one or two thousand, during the first 90 days before they give you the bonus.
+But more likely they will require you to spend a certain amount, like $1,000 to $3,000, during the first 90 days before they give you the bonus.
 Note: it can also take up to 8 weeks before the bonus shows up in your rewards account, so don’t go planning your dream trip too soon.

 Step 4: Use your bonus miles/points.
 Once you receive the bonus, go ahead and book a flight with it!
 Please note that you will still be required to pay any applicable taxes and fees out of pocket if you’re using miles earned from an airline card.

 #2.
 Voluntarily get bumped from a flight